The Test Sample

 Bordetella pertussis is a bacterium that targets the lungs, typically causing a three-stage respiratory infection that is known as pertussis or whooping cough.
 It is highly contagious and causes a prolonged infection that is passed from person to person through respiratory droplets and close contact.
 Pertussis tests are performed to detect and diagnose a B. pertussis infection.

 The incubation period for pertussis varies from a few days to up to three weeks.
 The first stage of the disease, called the catarrhal stage, usually lasts about two weeks and symptoms may resemble a mild cold.
 It is followed by the paroxysmal stage, which may last for one or two weeks or persist for a couple of months and is characterized by severe bouts of coughing.
 Eventually, the frequency of the coughing starts to decrease and the infected person enters the convalescent stage, with coughing decreasing over the next several weeks.
-Pertussis infection, however, can sometimes lead to complications such as pneumonia, encephalitis, and seizures, and it can be deadly.
+Pertussis infection, however, can sometimes lead to complications such as encephalitis and seizures and it can be deadly.
 Infants tend to be the most severely affected and may require hospitalization.

 Pertussis infections used to be very common in the United States, affecting about 200,000 people in epidemics that would occur every few years.
 Since the introduction of a pertussis vaccine and widespread vaccination of infants, this number has drastically decreased.
 However, since neither the vaccine nor the pertussis infection confers lifetime immunity, health professionals are still seeing periodic outbreaks of pertussis in young, unvaccinated infants, in adolescents, and in adults.
 According to the Centers for Disease Control and Prevention (CDC), there were over 27,000 cases of whooping cough reported in 2010, and many more that went unreported.
 In 2011, the Advisory Committee on Immunization Practices updated their recommendations for pertussis booster shots.